dotnet/runtime/src/libraries/System.Runtime.InteropServices/gen/docs/design/libraries/DllImportGenerator/Compatibility.md

 [`LCIDConversionAttribute`](`https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.lcidconversionattribute`) will not be supported for methods marked with `GeneratedDllImportAttribute`.

+### `[In, Out]` Attributes

+In the source generated marshalling, the `[In]` and `[Out]` attributes will only be supported on parameters passed by value.
+For by-ref parameters, users should use the `in`, `ref`, or `out` keywords respectively.
+Additionally, they will only be supported in scenarios where applying them would result in behavior different from the default, such as applying `[Out]` or `[In, Out]` to a by-value non-blittable array parameter.
+This is in contrast to the built-in system which will allow them in all cases even when they have no effect.

 ## Verison 0

 This version is the built-in IL Stub generation system that is triggered whenever a method marked with `DllImport` is invoked.